prog4biol/pfb2019/pfb.md

 #### Building a Dictionary one Key/Value at a Time using a loop

 Now we have all the tools to build a dictionary one key/value using a for loop.
 This is how you will be building dictionaries more often in real life.

+Here we are going to count and store nucleotide counts:

 ```python
 #!/usr/bin/env python3